pinterf/TIVTC/README.md

 - x64 version is compilable!
 - Add ClangCL, and XP configurations to the solutions.

-# TIVTC v1.0.15 (20190506-):
+# TIVTC v1.0.15 (20190508):

-**v1.0.15-test (20200506)**
+**v1.0.15 (20200508)**
+- Fix random crashes (due to old plugin assumed that Avisynth framebuffer alignment is at most 16 bytes)
+- Other small fixes, which I do not know what affected
-- Support planar YV16 and YV24 besides YV12 (YUY2 was not removed)
+- Support planar YV411, YV16 and YV24 besides YV12 (YUY2 was not removed)
+  (except on debug display modes)
-- Huge refactor and code clean (common parts with TDeint source)
+- Huge refactor and code clean, made some parts common with TDeint, code un-duplicate-triplicate
-- only C and SSE2 inside
+- only C and SSE2, no MMX, no ISSE
-- parameter opt=0 disables SSE2
+- parameter opt=0 disables SSE2, 1-3 enables (was: 1:MMX 2:ISSE 3:SSE2)
+- Add ClangCL, and XP configurations to the solutions. (note: MSVC can be quicker(!))
+- Add AviSynth+ V8 interface support: passing frame properties
+- Give error on greyscale or 10+ bit videos
+- Todo: more refactor needed before moving to 10+ bit depth support

 **v1.0.14 (20190207)**
 - Fix: option slow=2 field<>0.
 Thanks to 299792458m.